tl-its-umich-edu/kartograafr/README.md

 The `env.json` file contains sensitive information, including account login information and an API secret, and thus needs to be kept out of source control.
-Teaching & Learning maintains production, test, and local development versions of these files outside of GitHub.
+Teaching & Learning maintains production, test, and local development versions of this file outside of GitHub.
 A template JSON file called `env_blank.json` has been provided as a starting point.

 To create your version of this file, do the following:

 1. Copy `env_blank.json`.
 1. Rename the file `env.json` (for use in local development) or `[some name].json` (for use in OpenShift).
-1. Replace the empty strings and 0's with the desired settings and values.
+1. Replace the empty strings and `0`'s with the desired settings and values.

 The meaning of each key and its expected value are described in the table below.

 **Key** | **Description**
 ----- | -----
-`Logging_Level` | The minimum level for log messages that will appear in output.
-We recommend either `INFO` or `DEBUG` for most use cases; see [Python's logging module](https://docs.python.org/3/library/logging.html) for more info.
+`Logging_Level` | The minimum level for log messages that will appear in output. `INFO` or `DEBUG` is recommended for most use cases; see [Python's logging module](https://docs.python.org/3/library/logging.html) for more info.
-`Logging_Directory` | The path where log files will be written; in OpenShift, this needs to be the `tmp` directory of the container's file system.
+`Logging_Directory` | The path where log files will be written (see **OpenShift** under Installation & Development for a description of an OpenShift-related restriction on this value).
 `SMTP_Server` | The name of the server emails should be sent from, if the `--email` flag is in use.
 `Email_Sender_Address` | The name and email address to use in the FROM header of emails sent.
-This should take the form of "\"Severus Snape"\ <halfbloodprince@umich.edu>" (make sure to escape double quotes).
+This should take the form of "\\"Severus Snape\\" <halfbloodprince@umich.edu>" (make sure to escape double quotes).
 `Canvas_Base_URL` | The URL of the Canvas instance you want to pull Canvas data from; for production at UM, this is `umich.instructure.com`.
 `Canvas_API_Token` | The API token to use when making requests for data related to courses, assignments, and users.
 `Canvas_Config_Course_ID` | The ID number of the configuration course, (see the **Canvas** configuration section above).